jsoffer/The-Stolen-Crown-RPG/README.md

 A fantasy mini-RPG built with Python and Pygame.

-Requirements: Python 2.7, Pygame 1.9.1
+Requirements: Python 3, developed on 3.4 (for this fork; was 2.7), Pygame 1.9.1

 How to run: python The_Stolen_Crown.py